Thursday, 7 May 2026

 Speaker: Hugo Pinto de Abreu – European Commission, DG Education, Youth, Sport & Culture (Belgium)

-This interactive session explores the Union of Skills initiative and its implications for higher education and traineeship mobility.
-Participants will examine potential impacts on the Erasmus Charter for Higher Education (ECHE) and engage in forward-looking discussion on evolving programme priorities.
+This interactive session presents the Union of Skills initiative and the wider European higher education policy context, exploring its implications for higher education and traineeship mobility.

 13:00-14:00 | lunch